16 Top-Rated Attractions & Things to Do in Big Sur, CA

 Official site: http://www.parks.ca.gov/?page_id=571

-Encompassing redwood forests and the dramatic nature of the Santa Lucia Range running into the ocean, Limekiln State Park highlights much of what makes Big Sur so special.
-Adjoining the Ventana Wilderness within the Los Padres National Forest, Limekiln State Park has over 700 acres and offers plenty of things to do, with hiking trails, picnic areas, and campsites, as well as three historic lime kilns for which the park is named.
-Other hiking trails in Limekiln State Park lead to waterfalls, redwood groves, and sweeping coastal views.
+Limekiln State Park has plenty of things to do, with hiking trails, picnic areas, and campsites, as well as three historic lime kilns for which the park is named.
+Other hiking trails in Limekiln State Park lead to waterfalls and awe-inspiring redwood groves.
+And the shoreline at Limekiln, accessible under the Lime Creek Bridge, displays stunning and rough ocean waves pounding into a rocky coast.

 Address: 63025 CA-1, Big Sur, California